Digital-Forensics-Discord-Server/TheHitchhikersGuidetoDFIRExperiencesFromBeginnersandExperts/manuscript/chapter19.md

-want to use Linux for digital forensics in a later section, but for now a beginner forensics examiner should know that Linux is not a platform well suited to "point and click", or what some might refer to as "nintendo forensics" techniques.
+want to use Linux for digital forensics in a later section, but for now a beginner forensics examiner should know that Linux is not a platform well suited to "point and click", or what some might refer to as "Nintendo forensics" techniques.
 While there are graphical user interface (GUI) tools available for Linux, it is not the strongest OS for that approach.
 More on that later.